blaeser/parallelchecker/README.md

 More technical information on the checker algorithm and design can be found in the following academic publication (open access):

-* L. Bläser.
-Practical Detection of Concurrency Issues at Coding Time.
+* L. Bläser. *Practical Detection of Concurrency Issues at Coding Time*.
 International Symposium on Software Testing and Analysis (ISSTA) 2018, Amsterdam, The Netherlands, In ACM Digital Library, July 2018.

 ## Scope